tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 REPORT RequestId: d045c89b-e8f8-4b7d-b783-e677c6a8a613	Duration: 0.66 ms	Billed Duration: 100 ms	Memory Size: 128 MB	Max Memory Used: 34 MB
 ```

-To see more of your logs, you'll have to use a *log group* and *log stream*; you can get their values by adding the following two lines in your Go code
+To fetch more of your logs, you'll have to use a CloudWatch *log group* and *log stream*; you can get their assigned values by adding the following two lines in your Go code
 ```go
     log.Print(os.Getenv("AWS_LAMBDA_LOG_GROUP_NAME"))
     log.Print(os.Getenv("AWS_LAMBDA_LOG_STREAM_NAME"))